From Prompts to Paths: Large Language Models for Zero-Shot Planning in Unmanned Ground Vehicle Simulation

 Abstract

-This paper explores the capability of Large Language Models (LLMs) to perform zero-shot planning through multimodal reasoning, with a particular emphasis on applications to Autonomous Mobile Robots (AMR) and unmanned systems.
-We present a modular system architecture that integrates a general-purpose LLM with visual and spatial inputs for adaptive planning to iteratively guide robot behavior.
+This paper explores the capability of Large Language Models (LLMs) to perform zero-shot planning through multimodal reasoning, with a particular emphasis on applications to Unmanned Ground Vehicles (UGVs) and unmanned platforms in general.
+We present a modular system architecture that integrates a general-purpose LLM with visual and spatial inputs for adaptive planning to iteratively guide UGV behavior.
+Although the framework is demonstrated in a ground-based setting, it directly extends to other unmanned systems, where semantic reasoning and adaptive planning are increasingly critical for autonomous mission execution.
 To assess performance, we employ a continuous evaluation metric that jointly considers distance and orientation, offering a more informative and fine-grained alternative to binary success measures.
-We evaluate three foundational LLMs (i.e., GPT-4.1-nano, GPT-4o-mini, and Gemini 2.0 Flash) on a suite of zero-shot navigation and exploration tasks in simulated environments.
+We evaluate a foundational LLM (i.e., Gemini 2.0 Flash, Google DeepMind) on a suite of zero-shot navigation and exploration tasks in simulated environments.
+Unlike prior LLM-robot systems that rely on fine-tuning or learned waypoint policies, we evaluate a purely zero-shot, stepwise LLM planner that receives no task demonstrations and reasons only from the sensed data.
 Our findings show that LLMs exhibit encouraging signs of goal-directed spatial planning and partial task completion, even in a zero-shot setting.
 However, inconsistencies in plan generation across models highlight the need for task-specific adaptation or fine-tuning.
-The findings support the use of multimodal inputs as key enablers for advancing LLM-based autonomy in AMR and unmanned systems.
+These findings highlight the potential of LLM-based multimodal reasoning to enhance autonomy in UGV and drone navigation, bridging high-level semantic understanding with robust spatial planning.

 Article activity feed